airbytehq/airbyte/docs/connector-development/README.md

    * Then run the command `./gradlew :airbyte-config:init:processResources` to generate the seed spec yaml files, and commit the changes to the PR.
 See [this readme](https://github.com/airbytehq/airbyte/tree/master/airbyte-config-oss/specs-oss) for more information.

-5. The new version of the connector is now available for everyone who uses it.
+5. Once the PR is merged the new connector version will be published to DockerHub and the connector should now be available for everyone who uses it.
 Thank you!

 ### Updating Connector Metadata

-When a new (or updated version) of a connector is ready to be published, our automations will check your branch for a few things:
+When a new (or updated version) of a connector is ready, our automations will check your branch for a few things:
 * Does the connector have an icon?
 * Does the connector have documentation and is it in the proper format?
 * Does the connector have a changelog entry for this version?

-If any of the above are failing, you won't be able to merge your PR or publish your connector.
+If any of the above are failing, you won't be able to merge your PR.

 Connector icons should be square SVGs and be located in [this directory](https://github.com/airbytehq/airbyte/tree/master/airbyte-config-oss/init-oss/src/main/resources/icons).

 Connector documentation and changelogs are markdown files which live either [here for sources](https://github.com/airbytehq/airbyte/tree/master/docs/integrations/sources), or [here for destinations](https://github.com/airbytehq/airbyte/tree/master/docs/integrations/destinations).

-### The /publish command

-Publishing a connector can be done using the `/publish` command as outlined in the above section.
-The command runs a [github workflow](https://github.com/airbytehq/airbyte/actions/workflows/publish-command.yml), and has the following configurable parameters:
-* **connector** - Required.
-This tells the workflow which connector to publish. e.g. `connector=connectors/source-amazon-ads`.
-This can also be a comma-separated list of many connectors, e.g. `connector=connectors/source-s3,connectors/destination-postgres,connectors/source-facebook-marketing`.
-See the parallel flag below if publishing multiple connectors.
-* **repo** - Defaults to the main airbyte repo.
-Set this when building connectors from forked repos. e.g. `repo=userfork/airbyte`
-* **gitref** - Defaults to the branch of the PR where the /publish command is run as a comment.
-If running manually, set this to your branch where you made changes e.g. `gitref=george/s3-update`
-* **comment-id** - This is automatically filled if you run /publish from a comment and enables the workflow to write back success/fail logs to the git comment.
-* **auto-bump-version** - Defaults to true, automates the post-publish process of bumping the connector's version in the yaml seed definitions and generating spec.
-* **parallel** - Defaults to false.
-If set to true, a pool of runner agents will be spun up to allow publishing multiple connectors in parallel.
-Only switch this to true if publishing multiple connectors at once to avoid wasting $$$.

 ## Using credentials in CI